-To respond to these major challenges of our contemporary world, Webster University faculty have collaborated with experts at the International Organization for Migration and at other partner organizations to develop a new, groundbreaking curriculum at the nexus of migration, climate change and the environment.
-This new master degree will offer students a unique opportunity to explore, investigate and understand these cross-cutting issues at the forefront of world affairs.
+Webster University has collaborated with experts at our partner organizations to develop a new, groundbreaking curriculum at the nexus of migration, climate change and the environment.
+This new master degree will offer students a unique opportunity to explore, investigate and understand cross-cutting issues at the forefront of world affairs.

-Webster regularly hosts related events and conferences on campus throughout the year, bringing renowned experts and practitioners from across “Geneve Internationale”.
-In addition, with the launch of this new M.A.
-Program, the I.R.
-Department will organize customized site visits and professional exchanges, joint projects and the professional links for arranging internship experiences in the International Geneva milieu.
+Webster regularly hosts related events and conferences on campus throughout the year, bringing renowned experts and practitioners from across “Geneve Internationale.”
+In addition, with the launch of this new MA Program, the International Relations Department will organize customized site visits and professional exchanges, joint projects and the professional links for arranging internship experiences in the International Geneva milieu.

-MIGR 5000 Introduction to Migration Studies (3 credit hours)
+MIGR 5000 Introduction to Migration Studies, Theory and Practice (3 credit hours)

 MIGR 5100 Research Methods and Perspectives (3 credit hours)